pankajp/enstaller/doc/source/egg_format.rst

 explicitly included in our eggs through workbench.eggcreator.EggCreator.add_appinst_dat()

-Seems to be mostly used for setting up application shortcuts.
+Mostly used for setting up application shortcuts.

 Misc
 ~~~~